 From the moment she started singing, Tamia went on to make several albums, got married to NBA star Grant Hill and had children.
 She was living the good life, touring and making a home by being a wife and mother.

-But she and hubby Grant revealed later in 2003 that she had a diagnosis of MS. At first Tamia didn't want to tell anyone that she had multiple sclerosis, because she wasn't sure what it was.
+But she and hubby Grant revealed later in 2003 that she had a diagnosis of Multiple Sclerosis (MS).
+At first, Tamia didn’t want to tell anyone that she had MS, because she wasn’t sure what it was.

 “I’m not shy or ashamed to talk about MS, I’m currently in remission,” Tamia said “I’m just thankful and blessed that I can still do the things I love to do, a wife, mom, singer, performer, and a business woman.”